elixir-lang/elixir_make/PRECOMPILATION_GUIDE.md

 end
 ```

-Doing so will let `elixir_make` to only compile for the current host instead of building for all available targets.
+Doing so will ask `elixir_make` to only compile for the current host instead of building for all available targets.

 ```shell
 $ mix compile